zachfi/puppet-pf/README.md

 To use the PF module, you only need pass in a template.

+For Puppet 3.x support, use the module version 0.1.x.

 ### With Hiera

 If you are using Hiera, the following items will take care of you.